pepa65/twofat/README.md

   For even more security, run like: `GODEBUG=clobberfree=1 twofat`
 * Datafile password can be changed.
 * Display TOTPs of names matching regex, which auto-refresh.
+* Option to display the next TOTP as well.
 * Add, rename, delete entry, reveal secret, copy TOTP to clipboard.
 * Import & export entries from & to standardized OTPAUTH_URI file.
 * Adjusts to terminal width for display.
 NAME truncated to 20 on display